No. 20 Sun Devils rally from 18 down to beat Georgia 76-74

 BIG PICTURE

 Arizona State: The Sun Devils gave a strong indication of their depth as Dort, their leading scorer, was just 2 for 10 from the field and finished with 10 points.
 Seven of his points came on free throws. ...
-Martin was 0 for 3 beyond the arc. ...
+Martin tied a career-high in points but was 0 for 3 beyond the arc. ...
 Cheatam had 10 rebounds.

-Georgia: Hammonds, who fouled out with 4:41 remaining, scored 14 points in the opening 20 minutes.
-He gave Georgia a 42-29 lead with a crossover dribble down the lane and a spin move that brought a roar from the crowd. ...
+Georgia: Hammonds scored 14 points in the opening 20 minutes.
+He gave Georgia a 42-29 lead with a crossover dribble down the lane and a spin move that brought a roar from the crowd.
 Crump hit a 3 to give the Bulldogs a 70-64 lead, but he wasn't a factor late, going 1 for 4 in the second half.

 UP NEXT